getify/You-Dont-Know-JS/types-grammar/ch1.md

 That's definitely one of the most common usages of the `BigInt(..)` function: to convert `number`s to `bigint`s, for mathematical operation purposes.

-But it's not that uncommon to have large integer values represented as strings, especially if those values are coming to the JS environment from other locations, or via exchange formats, which themselves do not support `bigint`-style values.
+But it's not that uncommon to represent large integer values as strings, especially if those values are coming to the JS environment from other language environments, or via certain exchange formats, which themselves do not support `bigint`-style values.

-As such, `BigInt(..)` is useful to parse those string values and convert them to `bigint`s:
+As such, `BigInt(..)` is useful to coerce those string values to `bigint`s:

 ```js
 myBigInt = BigInt("12345678901234567890");